AndromedusWolf/VRC-Footstep-Sound-System/README.md

 3. Assign an audio clip to the AudioClip field of the Audio Source.
 (Circled in yellow) *Note: For best results, choose an audio clip that is short (Like roughly one second long) and loops seamlessly
 4. Ensure none of the checkboxes are marked.
 (Circled in magenta), unless you need them marked, in that case, go ahead, I won't stop you.
 ![Desktop Screenshot 2022 11 28 - 00 42 29 761](https://user-images.githubusercontent.com/99851805/204313923-472ffca8-7e8a-484b-be0c-e64d581e9a11.png)
+5. Once that is all set-up, then congratulations!
+You should now, hopefully, have a nice footstep sound system running!